-- One on one interview with certified counselor
+- One-on-one interview with a certified counselor

-The information obtained from the evaluation along with the evaluators review of the offenders motor vehicle record and blood alcohol test results at the time of the violation, form the basis for analysis and recommendation.
+The information obtained from the evaluation, along with the evaluators’ review of the offender’s motor vehicle record and blood alcohol test results at the time of the violation, form the basis for analysis and recommendation.
 DERP will make a referral to one of the following types of programs.

 Offenders must make contact with the agency within 30 days of the referral or risk being non-complied back to the court.
 Referrals are valid for 1 year.